dencold/hasper/README.md

 ...
 ```

 So far we've been modifying the root config settings which apply to all Hugo sites.
-However, there is also the `params` mapping section which let's us do some theme-specific setup.
+But, there is also the `params` mapping section which lets us do some theme-specific setup.
 Let's start using this section of the config to add a description, logo, and a nice cover picture.
 This will help make bayactive look like a real site.

 ```yaml
 ---